cortexlabs/cortex/docs/quick-start.md

 }
 ```

-When the API is ready, run the prediction like so:
+When the API is ready, request a prediction from the API like so:

 ```
 $ cortex predict iris-type irises.json